thiccsupreme/gambit-discord-bot/README.md

 # <p align=center>About ℹ️

-> Gambit was a project I started about 1 year ago (10/20/2019) because I was interested in making a Discord bot for my friends and family Discord server.
-With the help of some proficient developers from sneaker Twitter, and my own previous knowledge of coding, I scraped together a small little project.
-Formerly known as FlushedBot, Gambit is an all-in-one Discord bot that can help moderate, manage, and bring fun and useful commands to the servers it joins.
+> Gambit was a project I started in October of 2019 as I was overcome with an interest to develop Discord bots for my friends and family Discord server.
+With the help of some proficient developers that am friends with, and my own previous knowledge of coding, I scraped together a small little project.
+Formerly known as FlushedBot, Gambit is a multi-functional, sneaker-botting oriented Discord bot that can help moderate, manage, entertain, and inform it's users.
+Providing the cleanest, sleekest, most in-depth, and best developed commands, Gambit is *the* best Discord bot to add into your server!
+The repo is open to anyone for use, and in the Miscellaneous section of this file is a hyperlink to add this bot into any server!

 # <p align=center> Downloading / Installing Gambit 📂